Can a Company Culture Be Changed?

 Yes you can change your culture…

-At Liberty Mind, we are well aware that culture change is a big task to take on.
+I’m well aware that culture change is a big task to take on.
 According to research for a full change to take place it can take between two to three years.
-However, we’ve seen organisations evolve their company cultures much quicker than this, but it all depends on some strong factors.
+However, I have seen organisations evolve their company cultures much quicker than this, but it all depends on some strong factors.

 ….If you have open-minded people.